cs-fullstack-2019-spring/project3-mern-DB225/README.md

 ### While the User IS logged In (10 pts)
 #### Home (2 pts)
-- Show most recent tweets from everyone with 5 tweet offset
+- Show 5 most recent tweets of all tweets sorted by latest.
 #### Personal Tweets (5 pts)
 - Add New Tweet
 - - Include a required Tweet message and optional image URL for each tweet
-- - Include a checkbox for tweets to only be seen by logged in user
+- - Include a checkbox for tweets to only be seen by logged in user (private tweets)
 - Include edit button for each tweet only by creator of tweet
 #### Search Tweets (3 pts)
-- Show results of searched tweets
+- Show results of searched tweets.

 ### Notes
 - You can create an array of tweet objects in your model like this: